Mastering Lighting in Furniture CGI Visuals

 Lighting is a critical element when it comes to the authenticity and realism of furniture CGI visuals.
 By studying real-life lighting scenarios and understanding how light sources interact with the environment and materials, we can create realistic lighting conditions that breathe life into our CGI renderings.

-When crafting furniture CGI visuals, it’s important to consider several factors that contribute to accurate and convincing lighting.
-These factors include:
+When crafting furniture CGI visuals, several factors contribute to accurate and convincing lighting:

-- Colour temperature: Understanding the colour temperature of light sources helps in replicating the appropriate mood and atmosphere in the scene.
-Warm, cool, or neutral lighting can significantly impact the perception of a space.
+- Colour temperature — Understanding the colour temperature of light sources helps in replicating the appropriate mood and atmosphere.

-- Intensity: Adjusting the brightness and intensity of lights can create highlights and shadows that add depth and dimension to the visual.
+- Intensity — Adjusting the brightness and intensity of lights can create highlights and shadows that add depth.

-- Direction: The direction of light affects the way objects are illuminated and how their shadows are cast, allowing us to create realistic lighting conditions.
+- Direction — The direction of light affects the way objects are illuminated and how their shadows are cast.

-- Behaviour of light: The way light interacts with different surfaces, materials, and textures plays a crucial role in achieving realism.
-Understanding how light behaves when bouncing off reflective or diffuse surfaces helps us accurately replicate the real-world look and feel.
+- Behaviour of light — The way light interacts with different surfaces, materials, and textures plays a crucial role.

 | Lighting Technique | Benefits |